Feel-ix-343/markdown-oxide/docs/Markdown Oxide Docs/v0/Articles/Markdown-Oxide v0.md

 Markdown-oxide is for you if...
 - You have a favorite text editor -- possibly one that you have spent days configuring and cannot live without -- and it supports the LSP.
-    - For example, I started using Neovim when I first started programming.
-Now, I would not choose to use anything else to write text.
 - Your set of Personal Knowledge Management needs can be met by Markdown-oxide.

 In this article, I give an overview of the features Markdown-oxide so that you can decide if it is for you.
 If you do decide you want to use it, there is a linked guide to help you set up and get comfortable with Markdown-oxide.

 # PKM Features